marymetilda/html/README.md

 - label for refers to id
 - ```name``` is important when we use radio buttons
 - for radio type thing there should be the ```value```

+## css
+- css-style sheets
+- a list of CSS rules/rule sets
+- It consists of selectors, curly braces and declarations
+## inline elements
+- Don't take up any more room than their content needs
+- span, img, strong, em, a and more...
+## block-level elements
+- Take up the whole width of a page regardless of content
+- p, div, h1, h2, h3, ul, li and more...

+inline elements can be nested in block-level elements, but block level elements cannot be nested inside in-line elements.